minniexp/packglist-client/README.md

 2. Add, edit, or delete category and items

-3. Click on the select itme to toggle checkmark.
+3. Click on the select item to toggle checkmark.

 ### Technology